JewlsIOB/nlm-scrubber-docker/README.md

    5. `--env "SCRUBBER_REGEX=*.csv"`.
 Allows you to narrow down what file types are processed by the NLM scrubber.

+   6. `--env "CONVERT_TO_ASCII=1"`.
+Tells docker to convert the files in the input directory from UTF-8 to ascii.

 5. You may create a file with custom terms you wish to preserve when scrubbing the data.
    In order for docker to use this file, you must "mount the local volume" (i.e. this text file) to `/tmp/once_off/preserved.nci2.txt`. e.g.